Obtaining or renewing a teaching licence

 Depending on the validity period of your provisional teaching licence, you may renew it up to three times, under certain conditions.
 There are, however, certain licences that are not renewable.

 Provisional teaching licence to provide preschool education services

 You can also balance work and study by obtaining a provisional teaching licence to provide preschool education services.
-This licence is issued to students who have obtained a diploma of college studies in early childhood education or have completed recognized equivalent training and who, in both cases, are pursuing teacher education studies leading to a bachelor’s degree in preschool and elementary school education.
-To receive this licence, you must also meet certain additional conditions.
+This licence is issued to students who have obtained a Diploma of College Studies in Early Childhood Education or have completed recognized equivalent training and who, in both cases, are pursuing teacher education studies leading to a bachelor’s degree in preschool and elementary school education.
+To obtain this licence, you must also meet certain additional conditions.

 Probationary teaching permit

-The probationary teaching permit is issued to people who have completed a teacher training program outside Canada that is equivalent to a teacher training program in Québec and who have passed the language examination recognized by the Minister.
-To obtain a teaching diploma, you must meet certain conditions.
+The probationary teaching permit is issued to persons who have completed a teacher training program outside Canada that is equivalent to a teacher training program in Québec and who have passed the language examination recognized by the Minister.
+To then obtain a teaching diploma, you must meet certain conditions.